lopezdp/ProjectPortfolio/ReadMe.md

 ## Running the Webpage

-From Github, clone or download the repository and its associated file structure to any directory you wish to save it on.
+From Github, clone or download the repository and its associated file structure to a directory you wish to save it on.
 Double click on the **index.html** file to open the file in a browser or use the following instruction to display in the browser of your choice:

 #### Windows